Self-induced marginality in plastically deformed crystals

-To prepare a 'generic' crystal we start with a pristine dislocation-free configuration and bring the associated perfect crystal to the point of mechanical instability which is resolved through massive dislocation nucleation.
-We argue that such 'preparation' effectively converts an atomic configuration from crystalline to quasi-amorphous \cite{Lehtinen2016-qy,Sethna2017,Ovaska2017}.
-The subsequent plastic flow begins with a hardening stage, which involves a superposition of spatially localized dislocation rearrangements.
-This 'microplasticity' regime is terminated abruptly with a quasi-brittle yield leading to the formation of multi-grain pattern involving global shear bands.
+We observe that plastic flow of such quasi-amorphous crystals begins with a hardening stage involving small spatially localized dislocation rearrangements.
+This 'microplasticity' regime is terminated abruptly with a quasi-brittle yield leading to the formation of multi-grain pattern dominated by global shear bands.
 The post-yield plastic flow is characterized by a stress plateau with superimposed fluctuations representing broadly distributed dislocation avalanches.
-Similar quasi-brittle yield has been observed in well-annealed glasses \cite{Nicolas2018-iy,Rodney2011-ld,popovic2018elastoplastic,Tanguy2021-ap,TALAMALI2012275, Parley2024-jb,karmakar2010statistical,ozawa2018random,Divoux2024-ks}.
-Despite the absence of dislocations in amorphous plasticity, behind both phenomena is an evolving elastic incompatibility \cite{Moshe2015-rm,Baggioli2022-nx,Bowick2009-bl,Katanaev1992-kl,Sozio2020-tg} with underlying elementary mechanical events represented by shear eigenstrains \cite{Picard2004,Budrikis2017-ex,Cai2006-fe}.
+Similar quasi-brittle yield has been observed in well-annealed glasses \cite{ Tanguy2021-ap, Parley2024-jb, ozawa2018random}.
+Despite the absence of dislocations in amorphous plasticity, both phenomena can be viewed as representing the evolution of elastic incompatibility with underlying elementary mechanical events represented by shear eigenstrains \cite{Picard2004,Budrikis2017-ex, Baggioli2022-nx}.